sgichohi/sauron/README.md

 The all-seeing eye...

-To run please go into src and run run.sh
+To run the pull architecture (V1), please go into src and run run.sh